ameritusweb/ArtificialBiologicalIntelligence/README.md

 **Per-Receptor Pipeline Architecture**: Every receptor family has its own evolved temporal decomposition strategy, optimized for the prediction structure of its specific domain.
 Pain processes coarse-to-fine-to-contextual; curiosity processes novelty-to-relevance-to-strategy.

 **Annealing Discovery (T57)**: The framework's first structural self-discovery.
 Releasing certainty on conflict entries (annealing) produces more genuine conflict resolutions than protecting them (shielding).
 Conflict resolution works by releasing commitment, not by protecting it.
 Supported across 6 seeds, pre-registered as rival to T55 (which was directionally falsified).

+**The Cartographical Theory (T127)**: Understanding is mapping the space of possible processing orders.
+The organism discovers the structure of any input — sound, light, touch — by exploring different ways of processing it and recording which processing choices produce which prediction profiles.
+The map of the processing space IS the understanding.
+Different environments select for different maps.
+Cartography solves FEP's local minima problem: the organism avoids getting trapped by mapping the global landscape instead of following local gradients.
+Empirically confirmed across voice differentiation, visual classification, and three survival environments.

+**Theory Generation Through Receptor Topology (T114)**: Theories are common patterns in the causal mental model that survive across contexts.
+A confirmed theory IS a receptor — promoted into the observation vector because it reliably predicts.
+Theory generation and testing are not separate subsystems — they are what receptor topology intelligence does naturally.
+The policy IS the mental model.
+The no-transformer organism confirmed this: 0.93-1.11x of transformer fitness with no trained policy, just causal patterns from experience.

+**Unified Wave Processing**: Sound and light are both waves.
+One STFT pipeline processes all modalities — amplitude, frequency, phase decomposition applied identically to audio (2 receptor points), visual (64 spatial points), and touch (6 limb points).
+The organism discovers modality-specific structure from the signal's own properties, not from designed feature extractors.

 ---